saligrama/mathcountsgrading/README.md

 `sudo cp -rf var/www/* /var/www`

-To put the files in place (make sure your Apache serveris running from /var/www, with /var/www/public as the public directory)
+To put the files in place (make sure your Apache server is running from /var/www, with /var/www/public as the public directory)

 Then, to set up the database: